vidh2000/MSci_Schwarzschild_Causets/README.md

 }
 ```

+Also, if you lack the mutex C++ module, which is possible on Windows, it is advisable to comment out lines 409-412 in boost/math/special_functions/detail/polygamma.hpp.

 ## Testing

 Most of the implemented code has been tested.
 The test files are in scripts_cpp/tests and scripts_py.
 Their name contains the string 'test'.
 It is specified whether functions have been tested.